greg4fun/katacoda-scenarios-1/docker-imagebuild/step1.md

 `docker run -d --name noble_nginx -p 80:80 nginx:alpine`{{execute}}

-The docker ps shows that the container is running and the ports are mapped.
+The docker ps command shows that the container is running and the ports are mapped.

 `docker ps -a`{{execute}}

+In fact if you just want port info you can run the docker port command:

+`docker port noble_nginx`{{execute}}

+On the left is the docker host port and on the right is the container port:

+**Host Port -> Container Port**

 Test nginx is working by connecting to host1:80.